macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex41"></a>ex41
-Write a script who print a pyramid like that :
+Write a script that print a pyramid like that :

 ```*
 **